 There are a variety of ways in which you could be impacted by the probate process, whether you’re a named executor for the will, someone with an interest in contesting it, or simply an heir awaiting your inheritance.
 Many of the questions that you’ll have will be difficult to answer on your own – especially while you’re still dealing with the grief you’ve endured from the loss of your loved one.

-At the Law Office of Roy W. Litherland, we can provide you with the California probate lawyer you need to ensure that you more easily navigate this complex legal process.
-Contact our office today by using this website or by calling (408) 356-9200 in Campbell or (831) 476-2400 in Aptos for a free consultation.
+At Litherland, Kennedy & Associates, APC, Attorneys at Law, we can provide you with the California probate lawyer you need to ensure that you more easily navigate this complex legal process.
+Contact our office today by using this website or by calling (408) 356-9200 in Campbell for a free consultation.
 We’ll be ready to answer critical questions like:

 - How does the probate process work?